Nationally Recognized Heart Care In Your Town

 Level I STEMI Center

 Minutes matter in a cardiac emergency.
-Freeman Health System is now designated as a Level I STEMI Center by the Missouri Department of Health and Senior Services.
+Freeman is designated as a Level I STEMI Center by the Missouri Department of Health and Senior Services.

-The new designation – the highest of four – means that Freeman has a consistently proven plan and record of dealing with every aspect of ST-segment elevation myocardial infarction (STEMI), a potentially deadly heart attack.
-The health system is only one of 23 in Missouri classified under the top-level designation.
+The designation – the highest of four designations possible – means Freeman has a consistently proven plan and record of dealing with every aspect of ST-segment elevation myocardial infarction (STEMI), a potentially deadly heart attack.
+The health system is only one of 20 in Missouri and the first in Southwest Missouri to be classified under the top-level designation.

 The Level I STEMI Center designation is part of the state’s Time Critical Diagnosis System, which identifies hospitals specially equipped to treat STEMI, stroke and trauma patients and improves both the speed and quality of care.
 The system coordinates the 911 response system, ambulance services and hospitals in a comprehensive, integrated approach.